Treated with Love: Etagegn’s Story

 Etagegn is no stranger to tragedy.
 When she was young, her father passed away and she had no choice but to leave school to help her mother.
 Her education and childhood were cut short.
 When Etagegn was 20, she married and fell pregnant.

 Like so many women living in rural Ethiopia, Etagegn never visited a health clinic during her pregnancy; the closest clinic was a four-hour walk away.
-Unable to walk that long in her condition, Etagegn planned to deliver the baby at home with an untrained birth attendant form the village.
+Unable to walk that long in her condition, Etagegn planned to deliver the baby at home with an untrained birth attendant from the village.

 Like 5% of women around the world, Etagegn had an obstructed labour.
 With no medical care during her birth, she laboured for hours, then days, praying that her baby would come out.
 Seven out of ten women in Ethiopia still give birth without medical assistance.